OCA/sale-workflow/sale_product_multi_add/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module extends the functionality of sale module and allow you to import multiple products into your current sale order.
+This module extends the functionality of the Sales module by allowing you to import multiple products into your current Sale Order.

 **Table of contents**